gszep/gpuweb/Implementation-Status.md

 This page shows the current implementation status of the [WebGPU API spec](https://gpuweb.github.io/gpuweb/) in browsers.
 It also lists some resources (samples, demos) for enthusiastic web developers.
+Also note the [WebGPU Shading Language spec](https://gpuweb.github.io/gpuweb/wgsl.html) that's hosted separately.

 The [public-gpu@w3.org](https://lists.w3.org/Archives/Public/public-gpu/) mailing list is a good place to ask questions or provide feedback on the API.